ITER: DEVELOPING just and SUSTAINABLE approaches to international touring

 Deep touring model for dance

-Pavilion Dance South West and Aarhus Festival ask: Can we reframe environmental responsibility and justice as drivers for creative choices rather than limitations?
+How can we reframe environmental responsibility and justice as drivers for creative choices rather than limitations?
+Pavilion Dance South West and Aarhus Festival explore together.

 Exploring sustainable, collaborative creation across England and Denmark